blishko/cav23-artifact/README.md

 ## Scripts
 The intended way to reproduce the experiment runs is with the provided `docker_run_*.sh` scripts.
-These scripts start a new `docker` container from the `blishko/cav23` image, run the selected tools on the given category of benchmarks, collect the results in a single file per tool, copy the results back to host and finally delete the container.
+These scripts start a new `docker` container from the `blishko/cav23` image, run selected tools on the given category of benchmarks, collect the results in a single file per tool, copy the results back to host and finally delete the container.

 ### Note on parallelism
 We prepared the scripts in the way we originally ran the experiments, i.e., the tools run *sequentially* on the benchmarks.
 This means that each experiment will take a long time (in the order of days).